 - Analyze false positive patterns

-- Result : 500 alerts/day → 20 alerts/day, 80% true positives
+Result: 500 alerts/day → 20 alerts/day, 80% true positives.

-Error 4: Forgetting retention and archiving
+Mistake 4: Neglecting retention and archiving

-Problem: compliance requires 12 months logs.
-Free analytics retention for 90 days, after that = 0.10€/Go/month.
+Problem: Compliance requires 12 months of logs.
+Analytics data retention is free for 90 days, after which it is billed separately.

-Error 5: Underestimating KQL skills
+Mistake 5: Underestimating KQL skills

-- 2 weeks investigative practice (labs)
+- 2 weeks of investigative practice (labs)

 - SC-200 certification (Microsoft Security Operations Analyst)

-Conclusion: Sentinel, investment or trap?
+Sentinel: investment or trap?

 Sentinel makes sense if: